troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 If you're now thinking "damn, I'm not the most emphatic person on this planet for sure" like I did after reading this, don't worry - like almost all other skills you can learn empathy as well.

-Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject with a lot of good advice on how develop your empathy skills.
+Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject with a lot of good advice on how to develop your empathy skills.
 You also might want to check out ["Six Habits of Highly Empathic People"](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1).

 <h2 align="center">Communication</h2>